AnshT1401/sample_repository/README.md

 # sample_repository
-sample repo for GDSC workshop
+sample repo for GDSC works

+Edit by abc